caarlos0-graveyard/displayer/README.md

 ## Technology

-Simple CSS, HAML, JavaScript served with Sinatra.
+Simple CSS, HAML and JavaScript, all served by Sinatra.

-> all the code was done in 15 minutes, so, yes, it needs some refactoring.
+> the first code version was made in less than 15 minutes, so,
-> pull-requests are welcome.
+> yes, it needs some refactoring. pull-requests are welcome.